-production.
-The failure of pipeline fittings or valves, or failures of well mechanical integrity in shallow aquifers could result in leaks and spills of these fluids which could impact water quality in shallow aquifers.
-However, as discussed in Section 4.5.3.2.2.1, the applicant has commited to an aggressive leak detection (Section 7.5.3.1 of the TR, Uranerz 2008b) and spill cleanup program (Section 4.4 of the TR, Uranerz 2008b), as well as preventative measures such as well mechanical integrity testing.
+in shallow aquifers.
+However, as discussed in Section 4.5.3.2.2.1, the applicant has committed to an aggressive leak detection (Section 7.5.3.1 of the TR, Uranerz 2008b) and spill cleanup program (Section 4.4 of the TR, Uranerz 2008b), as well as preventative measures such as well mechanical integrity testing.
 Consequently, the implementation of these measures should result in MODERATE potential restoration-related impacts to shallow (near surface) aquifers for the Nichols Ranch and Hank Units because these aquifers are close to the surface and are used for watering livestock.

 The disposal of waste fluids via deep well injection of waste is planned during mine restoration in much the same manner as during mine operation.
-As previously indicated in Section 4.5.3.2.2.3, it is assumed that the potential environmental impact to deep aquifers below the production aguifers of deep well injection of waste will be SMALL.
+As previously indicated in Section 4.5.3.2.2.3, it is assumed that the potential environmental impact to deep aquifers below the production aquifers of deep well injection of waste will be SMALL.